-United States Citizenship and Immigration Services (USCIS) analyzes each EB-5 project’s business plan to determine whether it will succeed financially and create the necessary jobs.
-Investors must provide a highly detailed, comprehensive, and credible business plan to convey this information as efficiently and clearly as possible.
+United States Citizenship and Immigration Services (USCIS) analyzes each EB-5 Project’s business plan to determine whether it will succeed financially and create the necessary jobs.
+Investors must provide a highly detailed, comprehensive, and credible business plan and a business risk analysis to convey this information as efficiently and clearly as possible.

 The Regional Center Sponsor

 The regional center program must be reauthorized periodically by Congress.
-It was most recently revalidated on June 24, 2022.
-All regional center investors who file Form I-526E on or before September 30, 2026, will have their petitions adjudicated even if the regional center program lapses once more.
+This was most recently revalidated on June 24, 2022.
+All regional center investors who file Form I-526E on or before September 30, 2026, will have their petitions adjudicated even if the regional center program lapses again.

 Evaluating Financial Risk in the EB-5 Investment Process

-To reduce their financial risk, EB-5 investors must evaluate each project developer’s track record, the exit strategy for investors, and capital structure.
+To reduce their financial risk, EB-5 investors must, before project approval, evaluate each project developer’s track record, the exit strategy for investors, and capital structure.

 Review the Track Record of the Entities Involved in the EB-5 Project

 After an EB-5 investor makes their investment, the funds will be fully managed by the project in which they invest and its regional center sponsor (if any).
 This makes it critical for an investor to evaluate the track record of the project developer and regional center to protect their funding and make sure it will be used for legitimate job-creating purposes.